-A quick review of tonight's "Louie" coming up just as soon as I compare our situation to a passage from "Middlemarch"...
+A quick review of tonight's "Torchwood: Miracle Day" coming up just as soon as I compare our situation to a passage from "Middlemarch"...

-A quick review of tonight's "Wilfred" coming up just as soon as I hang my jersey from the rafters...
+A review of last night's "Louie" coming up just as soon as I hang my jersey from the rafters...

 I'll have another "Fringe" Comic-Con video interview up a little later today, but let's change course with a treat from one of this blog's favorite shows, "Parks and Recreation."

 The fourth season doesn't debut until September 22, and they're only in the process of filming the premiere right now.
 But if you want to get back into a Pawnee frame of mind, what better way than to enjoy the five minutes of awesome otherwise known as "The Best of Jean-Ralphio," featuring Ben Schwartz douchin' it up as Tom Haverford's best/worst friend?

 I live-blogged the "Doctor Who" panel at Comic-Con, so why not go for a two-fer with today's press tour session?
 I suspect the critics will ask different questions from the fans - though most of us are arguably both - and if nothing else, we'll have showrunner Steven Moffat on the stage (along with Matt Smith, Karen Gillan and producers Piers Wenger and Beth Willis), who may be able to say more than staff writer Toby Whithouse could in San Diego.